-Implicit bias: Is everyone racist? - BBC News
+Is everyone racist?

 Indeed, it's hard to think of an experiment in social psychology which has had such far-reaching impact.
 Jules Holroyd, an expert in implicit bias at Sheffield University, traces some of the test's success to its providing an explanation "for why exclusion and discrimination of various forms persist".

-"And that explanation," he adds, "is really appealing since it doesn't need to attribute ill-will or animosity to the people who are implicated in such exclusion."
+"And that explanation," she adds, "is really appealing since it doesn't need to attribute ill-will or animosity to the people who are implicated in such exclusion."

 Over the past decade or so, it's become routine for major companies to use implicit association tests in their diversity training.
 The aim is to demonstrate to staff, particularly those with the power to recruit and promote, that unbeknown to them, and despite their best intentions, they may nonetheless be prejudiced.
 The diversity training sector is estimated to be worth $8bn each year in the US alone.